jsbattig/clipshare/memory-bank/activeContext.md

 4. Docker containerization for easy deployment

 ## Recent Changes

+**Content Encryption Implementation (May 2, 2025):**
+- Implemented end-to-end encryption for all clipboard content (text, images, files)
+- Created new encryption.js module utilizing the already-included CryptoJS library
+- Added transparent encryption/decryption using session passphrase as key
+- Modified socket-events.js to encrypt all content before sending to server
+- Updated file-operations.js to encrypt files and ZIP archives
+- Updated content-handlers.js to import encryption functions
+- Modified app.html to rename "Manual Synchronization" section to "Notes"
+- Added encryption information note to inform users about privacy protections
+- Server never has access to unencrypted content, enhancing privacy

 Initial implementation of the application with:
 - Basic session management and authentication system
 - Real-time WebSocket communication for clipboard updates